kripa-sindhu-007/kripa-sindhu-007/README.md

 I'm a 22-year-old pursuing computer engineering.
 I love learning and exploring new skills :)
 <img width="20%" align="right" style="padding-left : -100%"  src="https://raw.githubusercontent.com/jeturgavli/jeturgavli/main/Media/01.gif" />
-- 🔭 I’m currently in my 7th semester.
+- 🔭 I’m currently in my final year of engineering.
 - 🌱 I’m currently exploring open-source.
 - 🤔 I’m looking for a good project.
 - 💬 Not sure if I am good at programming or good at Googling :')